emmasarge/gallery/README.md

 ### Requirements ###

-* an IDE like GitPod.
+* an IDE
-* pip, for Python packages.
+* pip, for Python packages
 * Python3
-* Git for version control.
+* Git for version control
-* Stripe (account, test keys and webhooks) as a secure payment platform.
+* Stripe (account, test keys and webhooks) for payment
-* AWS cloud storage and an S3 bucket for online backup of static files.
+* AWS cloud storage for static image files
-* Email account, I used gmail.
+* Email account to create account

 <a name="locald"></a>